kasidit/qemu-mplm/README.md

 <p>
 <a id="part3"><h3>3.
 Summary</h3></a>
 <p>
 You only need to do the 1st part and do what you usually do to migrate a VM.
 You may see the qemu document to learn how to migrate a VM.
+Check out this  https://github.com/kasidit/runQemu link if you want to see some basic commands on how to run qemu.